Mrian07/Proyeksi/docs/user-guide/repository/README.md

 In any textile field you can reference revisions by putting an "r" in front of the revision number (e.g. r123).

-## Configure Repositories in OpenProject
+## Configure Repositories in ProyeksiApp

-Please see our system admin guide [how to configure repositories in OpenProject](../../system-admin-guide/system-settings/repositories/).
+Please see our system admin guide [how to configure repositories in ProyeksiApp](../../system-admin-guide/system-settings/repositories/).